catspeed-cc/owrt-dev-suite/README.md

 If you need a script for a fully compliant GPLv3-or-later project you are free to use and modify this one to suit your needs.

-If you need a script for OpenWrt, use the GPLv2-or-later version in the official repository (coming soon).
+If you need a script for OpenWrt, use the GPLv2-or-later version in the official repository if you intend to distribute binaries (coming soon).

 mooleshacat / catspeed.cc is not responsible for any potential license violations you create for yourself.